 Cucumber Season in the Garden

+As a little confession, I’m the veggie pusher of our neighbourhood.
+I grow too much of almost everything.
+That’s not a bad thing, but we are sometimes swimming in extra produce.
 Whilst shredding some of our wild excess of garden cucumbers earlier this summer for freezing, I decided to give the classic combination of salmon and cucumber a whirl in baked dog treat form, especially for Humphrey.
 Even Oli agreed that these were pretty doggone irresistible, but then again, salmon always is around here!

 Baking with Cucumber